henrycai0317/QuizApp/README.md

-# adv_basics
+# Quiz App

-A new Flutter project.
+The first lab for Flutter project.

 ## Getting Started